 Bandra Talao, lake in India

-Bandra Talao is an artificial pond in western Mumbai located in the Bandra neighborhood, spanning about 7.5 acres.
-The water is bordered by trees, and the surrounding area has open grassy banks with benches where visitors can sit and watch the water.
+Bandra Talao is an artificial pond in the Bandra neighborhood of western Mumbai.
+It sits surrounded by trees, with open banks and benches where people can rest and watch the water.

-The pond was built roughly 200 years ago by a wealthy local man from the nearby village of Navpada and is now maintained by the city administration.
-It is designated as a Grade II heritage structure, reflecting its long-standing importance in local history.
+The pond was built roughly 200 years ago by a wealthy man from the nearby village of Navpada.
+It is now classified as a Grade II heritage structure and is maintained by the city administration.

 The name Bandra Talao combines local language terms where talao means pond.
 It remains a gathering place where neighbors have come for generations to walk, sit, and pause from daily routines.

-The pond is easily walkable from central Bandra and sits near several bus stops and a metro station.
-Visitors can come anytime at no cost, as there is no entrance fee or set opening hours.
+The pond is easy to reach on foot from central Bandra and is close to bus stops and a metro station.
+There is no entrance fee and no set opening hours, so visitors can come at any time.

-The pond was formerly known as Lotus Tank and was at times called Swami Vivekanand Sarovar, showing how its name has shifted with local identity.
-In the 1990s it hosted paddle boating and fish farming, activities no longer common today.
+The pond was once known as Lotus Tank and at times called Swami Vivekanand Sarovar, names that reflect how local identity shifted over time.
+In the 1990s it hosted paddle boating and fish farming, activities that are no longer part of daily life here.

 The community of curious travelers